Develonaut/belvedere/README.md

-# BelvedereJS
+# BelvederejS

-BelevedereJS is a client-side Javascript library used to prompt a user to sign up for push notifications.
+A client-side Javascript library Prompt users for Push notifications.